SatStressGUI/SatStressGUI/README.md

 Please go to https://github.com/SatStressGUI/SatStressGUI/issues to suggest improvements or report bugs.

-For more information, please contact Alex Patthoff at donald.a.patthoff@jpl.nasa.gov.
+For more information, please contact Alex Patthoff at patthoff@jpl.nasa.gov.

 SatStressGUI 4.0 has been created upon efforts by
 Alex Patthoff, Robert Pappalardo, Jonathan Kay, Lee Tang,